bd2kccd/py-causal/README.md

     pip install pydot
     pip install GraphViz

+Note: you also need to install the GraphViz engine by following [these instructions](http://www.graphviz.org/Download..php).

 We have observed that on some OS X installations, pydot may provide the following response
     Couldn't import dot_parser, loading of dot files will not be possible.